jenpennen/jennycho/src/content/work/pantheon.md

 ![Airtable Automation](https://storage.googleapis.com/jennyencho-website/pantheon-img/pantheon-airtable.png)

-## Iteration
+## Iteration: Multi-Classification Layout

-### Multi-Classification Approach

-As Pantheon's tech architecture and constraints evolved, so did the design.
-One notable change was in how Airtable data was extracted to Pantheon.
-With these changes, we were back to square one, starting with new dashboard layout sketches.
+As Pantheon's tech architecture and constraints evolved, so did the design. _One notable change was in how Airtable data was extracted to Pantheon._ With these changes, we were back to square one, starting with new dashboard layout sketches.

-### Wireframing
+### Multi-Classification Brainstorming

-The initial wireframe sketches assumed that dashboards would display a single internal classification.
-To optimize efficiency and functionality, **I sketched out a multi-classification approach for a comprehensive look within a single dashboard**.
+_The initial wireframe sketches assumed that dashboards would display a single internal classification._ To optimize efficiency and functionality, I sketched out a multi-classification approach for a comprehensive look within a single dashboard.

 ![Low-fi Wireframe 2](https://storage.googleapis.com/jennyencho-website/pantheon-img/pantheon-wireframe-2.png)